shady78/EmployeeManagement.API/README.md

 cd yourrepository
 ```
 3. Setup the Database
-Install PostgreSQL: If you don't have PostgreSQL installed, download and install it from PostgreSQL Official Site.
+Install PostgreSQL: If you don't have PostgreSQL installed, download and install it from PostgreSQL [Official Site](https://www.postgresql.org/download/).

-- Note : you can ignore this step
 - Create a Database:

 Open the PostgreSQL command line or pgAdmin.